Header image

 A key benefit of office working is the ability to speak to others and ask for support as and when needed.
 By working remotely, remote workers do not benefit from this – in fact, up to 60% of workers reported feeling less connected to teams and colleagues while working from home.

-As a result, employers need to work extra hard to maintain a strong relationship between the employer and the member of staff.
+As a result, employers need to work extra hard to maintain a strong relationship between the employer and members of staff.
 Managers should set up frequent one-on-one meetings with remote workers and check in with staff to ensure that these meetings meet their needs.

 Foster an open working environment

-Employers should work towards fostering an open working environment where staff members feel comfortable talking about any difficulties they may face.
-One of the main hurdles to remote working is loneliness.
+Employers should work towards fostering an open working environment where staff members feel comfortable talking about any difficulties they face.
+One of the main hurdles of remote working is loneliness.

-For more information on supporting well-being in the workplace, read How to promote mental well-being in the workplace
+For more information on supporting well-being in the workplace, read How to support mental health and wellbeing in the workplace

 Employers need to make sure they tailor their approach towards remote workers according to their business and workers’ needs.
 This will also include complying with health and safety and first aid obligations for any remote workers.
 Remember that you can always Ask a lawyer if you have any questions or concerns about remote working.